Background pattern

 • hereditary and acquired angioedema.

-Stop Using Estring (remove the ring if possible) and consult your doctor immediately
+Stop using Estring (remove the ring if possible) and consult your doctor immediately

-• if you develop any of the conditions mentioned in the sectiondo not use Estring
+• if you develop any of the conditions mentioned in the section "do not use Estring";

 • if you become pregnant

-• painful and swollen legs
+• painful swelling and redness in the legs

 • sudden chest pain